cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 The timeline is up to the author(s), but as guideline it could go from a 3-5 days to 2 weeks.

-Before merging the pull request the state must also change to ```commited``` that indicates that the RFD has involve from an idea to a clear description of a system or process and it can be implemented.
+Before merging the pull request the state must also change to ```commited``` that indicates that the RFD has evolved from an idea to a clear description of a system or process and it can be implemented.